bretsw/bretsw-website-build/content/post/diversity-statement.md

 ## Values

 First and foremost, I recognize, and I value, that I am a **learner**.
 I am still on a journey, and this is a good and important place to be.
 My experiences and my identity are steeped in privilege.
 Even with a lifetime of intentional effort, I will need to continue to actively deconstruct and seek understanding of the ways I hold power and benefit from inequity, especially white supremacy and misogyny.
 As I continue to learn, I believe I can benefit others by being a **mentor**, especially to white men.
-I do not presume to have answers or the ability to save anyone, but I also look for opportunities to be an **advocate** on behalf of Black, Indegenous, and people of color (BIPOC).
+I do not presume to have answers or the ability to save anyone, but I also look for opportunities to be an **advocate** on behalf of Black, Indigenous, and people of color (BIPOC).
 I refer back to being a learner here, starting by asking what is needed and what I can do to help.

 ## Experiences